 Lake Hayes Trail

 Situated halfway between Queenstown and Arrowtown, Lake Hayes is the perfect running spot for those wanting some alone time in nature.
 Breathe in the fresh mountain air as you weave around the gravel track and take in the stunning views around you—they won’t stop for the entire 8 km journey.
 With a few little inclines this circuit is enough for a challenge, without being too challenging.
+Even better, it’s located just across the road from Amisfield Winery, so you can reward yourself with a cheeky Central Otago Pinot Noir afterwards.

 Mt Crichton Loop Track